 Offered jointly by NYU School of Law and NYU Tandon School of Engineering, the MS in Cybersecurity Risk and Strategy is a one-year program intended for experienced professionals from a range of backgrounds who seek to deepen their understanding of cybersecurity risk and strategy.
 Cybersecurity—both prevention and response—frequently requires coordination between public- and private-sector organizations and expertise in technology, law, and policy.
 This program will create managers with the integrated expertise needed to play a leadership role in the field.

-The MS in Cybersecurity Risk and Strategy program is a 30-credit executive MS management degree incorporating both online courses and blended-learning modules.
+The MS in Cybersecurity Risk and Strategy program is a 30-credit MS management degree for professionals, incorporating both online courses and blended-learning modules.

-Over a 12-month period, participants will attend three residential sessions consisting of five days per session.
+Over a 12-month period, participants will attend three one week residential sessions, along with two days for Capstone Presentations and Graduation in May 2021.
 Between residential periods, students will study 10-15 hours per week in online and blended-learning formats.
 Semesters are divided into three phases: online introduction, in-class residency, and online implementation.
 Spanning all three semesters is the “Integrative Cybersecurity Management” capstone, a team-based project.

-The three in-person sessions will take place over the course of five consecutive days of on-campus instruction and will be held in the Summer Semester, Fall Semester, and Spring Semester.
+The three in-person sessions will take place over the course of one week of on-campus instruction and will be held in the Summer Semester, Fall Semester, and Spring Semester.

 In addition to the online pre-program courses, students will be responsible for completing readings and online seminars between each in-person session.